dude56987/2web/help/man_nfo2web.md

 NAME
 ====

-nfo2web - CLI for administration
+nfo2web - CLI for administration of nfo media libaries in 2web server.

 SYNOPSIS
 ========